serg06/ffmpeg-lambda-layer-compile/README.md

 ### Usage

+If you just want a compiled version of ffmpeg/ffprobe, you can find it in [releases](https://github.com/serg06/ffmpeg-lambda-layer-compile/releases).

 To create a lambda layer:
-- Go to [releases](https://github.com/serg06/ffmpeg-lambda-layer-compile/releases) and download the layer zip
+- Go to [releases]() and download the layer zip
 - Go to AWS console -> AWS Lambda -> layers and upload this zip
 - Add that layer to any Lambda function
 - ffmpeg/ffprobe will be available at `/opt/bin/ffmpeg` and `/opt/bin/ffprobe`